-In one incident that took place in August 2010, criminals in search of copper to steal and resell broke into a spare electrical transformer owned by Rochester Gas and Electric in the Town of Greece, Monroe County.
-In the process of accessing the copper, 4,800 gallons of oil was drained from the transformer, causing land and water contamination of the surrounding environment at an estimated remediation cost of over $1 million.
-None of the current Criminal Mischief statutes adequately address this environmental devastation.
+During one incident in the Town of Greece, Monroe County, criminals broke into a spare electrical transformer owned by Rochester Gas and Electric, and stole copper to resell for profit.
+During the process of accessing the copper, 4,800 gallons of oil was drained from the transformer, causing land and water contamination of the surrounding environment at an estimated remediation cost of over $1 million.
+There are no current Criminal Mischief statutes that adequately address environmental devastation.

 The bill has been sent to the Assembly.